botgram/botgram/docs/message.md

  - `msg.longitude` returns a decimal longitude as defined by sender.

  - `msg.latitude` returns a decimal latitude as defined by sender.

+## Venue

+Venue messages have the following additional fields:

+ - `msg.type` returns `venue`.

+ - `msg.location` returns the venue location coordinates.

+     - `msg.location.longitude` returns a decimal longitude.
+     - `msg.location.latitude` returns a decimal latitude.

+ - `msg.title` returns the name of the venue.

+ - `msg.address` returns the address of the venue.

+ - `msg.foursquareId` returns the Foursquare identifier of the venue if known, not present otherwise.

 ## Update